Prelude <> Nov/Dec 2019 <> January 2020 <> February <> March <> April <> May <> June <> July <> August <> September <> Source Data

 Turkey is accused of seizing hundreds of ventilators and sanitary equipment destined for Spain amid the escalating coronavirus pandemic.
 Spanish officials said Ankara was holding the ventilators for “the treatment of their own patients”, despite local governments in Spain having already paid millions for them.

-The CDC recommends wearing cloth face coverings in public settings where other social distancing measures are difficult to maintain, such as grocery stores and pharmacies, to reduce significant community-based transmission.
+The recommends wearing cloth face coverings in public settings where other social distancing measures are difficult to maintain, such as grocery stores and pharmacies, to reduce significant community-based transmission.
 States surgical masks and N-95 respirators are critical supplies that must be reserved for healthcare workers and other medical first responders.

 Stay-At-Home Ordered: Florida, Mississippi, Georgia